Body Language - Filipino Gestures and Their Meaning

 Understanding Filipinos by learning the language just doesn't end there.
-Body language, hand gestures and facial expressions are pretty much used in day to day basis and it's like a code waiting to be cracked.
+Body language, hand gestures and facial expressions are pretty much used in a day to day basis and it's like a code waiting to be cracked.
 Although it may appear so common, it can still cause confusion or misinterpretation to those that aren't familiar with these body language and hand gestures used by Filipinos.

 The following Filipino gestures are so common that you will see one or few of these if you set foot in the Philippines.
 Not only you'll want to familiarize yourself with these to decode and understand Filipino gestures your peers used but it's something worth knowing as well to put in use.